-As with the example above, note the improvement in the contour of her waistline.
+Note the improvement in the contour of her waistline.
 Also note the tan line on her back.
 She wear a 2 piece bathing suit after her surgery!

 DISCLAIMER:

 Photographs are provided to help in the understanding of abdominoplasty surgery.
 The photographs do not imply or guarantee a particular outcome.
 Results will vary from person to person.